alevy/simple.cx/pages/postgresql-orm.md

 [htts://github.com/alevy/simple.cx](http://github.com/alevy/simple.cx)
 </div>

-PostgreSQL-ORM is an Object Relational Mapper (ORM) that compliments _Simple_.
+PostgreSQL-ORM is an Object Relational Mapper (ORM) that complements _Simple_.
 It knows how to map high-level operations to PostgreSQL flavored SQL for
 Haskell types that are instances of the `Model` type-class, as well as perform